myforce/opal/samples/openphone/ReadMe.txt

 Building OpenPhone
 ==================

-Last updated, 11 August 2006
+Last updated, 20 September 2007

 OpenPhone is based onw wxWidgets so as well as all the usual PWLib and